• ALUMNI

 The St. Norbert College Safe Space Ally program is a network of faculty, staff and students, who are committed to providing support to LGBTQ (lesbian, gay, bisexual, transgender and questioning/queer) students on campus.

-• Providing formal training on key concepts and terminology; increasing awareness of experiences LGBTQ individuals; and offering guidance on how to serve as a source of support
+• Guidance on how to serve as a source of support

-• Creating a network of Safe Space Allies (students, faculty and staff) across campus to help and support LGBTQ students.
+• The creation of a network of Safe Space Allies (students, faculty and staff) across campus

 How Do I Find a Safe Space Ally?

 • Look for an 'I AM AN ALLY' sign.
-They are ORANGE this year (2022-23).
+They will be DARK GREEN for (2023-24).
 These signify the person has completed the required Safe Space training and has agreed to be an ally.

 • View the online Ally Roster